Here is a list of the possible grounds for contesting a will in New York:

 It is up to the person bringing the will to probate to present the basic proof that the will was executed with all of the “due execution” elements listed above.

-After that, it is up to the person bringing the New York will contest to prove that the will is invalid, by proving the existence of one of the grounds listed above.
+After that, it is up to the person bringing the New York will contest to prove that the will is invalid, by proving the existence of one of the grounds for will contest listed above.

 If a will was made to favor a non-relative caretaker or professional, there is an inference of undue influence.
 That inference can be rebutted by the person benefitting from the will.